floor9design-ltd/test-data-generator/README.md

 ## Setup

 This is a simple class, so minimal setup is required.
 In a composer/PSR compliant system, this should be automatically included.
-If your system works anothr way, this can be easily included.
+If your system works another way, this can be easily included.

 Note that it is in its own namespace, so should not clash with your other classes/methods.